 We are about to enter what is traditionally one of the busiest travel seasons of the year.
 Despite numbers being lower than pre-2020 levels, demand appears to be rebounding.

-If you plan to travel this season and you’re a Living on the Cheap reader, chances are you’ve done your homework and researched the best travel deals, hotel rates and airplane tickets.
+If you plan to travel this season and you’re a Living on the Cheap reader, chances are you’ve done your homework and researched the best travel deals for hotels, attractions and packages on our site.
 But you should also be aware of extra fees that have a way of sneaking into your travel budget.

 These expenses may not be advertised in advance, but don’t let yourself be charged for something that’s unnecessary or cheap.
 Here are seven sneaky travel fees, and how to avoid them.

 You can save money by choosing not to use your hotel’s valet parking option, but know that many large hotels will also charge you to park your own car on their premises.
 These fees can add an extra $15 or $20 to your daily room rate.
 Make sure you ask about self-parking charges before you book a room.
 Depending on your travel plans, it may be cheaper to use a shuttle service instead of renting and parking your own vehicle.